-Time-loss compensation, also known as wage replacement benefits, is a partial wage replacement for an L&I claim and is paid every two weeks while you are not working due to a job injury or an occupational illness.
-In such cases, the Washington State Department of Labor and Industries (L&I) will reimburse you for lost time and wages — typically between 60-75% of the worker’s earnings prior to the injury or illness up to a maximum cap.
+Time-loss compensation, also known as wage replacement benefits, is a partial wage replacement for a Washington state L&I claim and is paid every two weeks while you are not working due to a job injury or an industrial disease.
+In such cases, the Washington State Department of Labor and Industries (L&I) will reimburse you for lost time and wages — typically between 60-75% of the worker’s earnings prior to the injury or disease up to a maximum cap.
 The IRS considers time-loss compensation to be a disability benefit, not earned income, so income tax laws do not apply.

 One thing to note is that the first three days following your injury are considered a waiting period, and you won’t receive your wage replacement for those days until you’ve been out of work for at least 7 days after the injury.